Echotherapy for benign thyroid nodules

 The thyroid is a tiny, butterfly-shaped organ with great effects.
 It is the driver and clock of our body and produces hormones that regulate the metabolism and energy balance.
 If the thyroid itself is out of sync, it can affect all processes in the body.
 Sometimes the gland tissue develops thyroid nodules.

 Why do some of us develop thyroid nodules?

 Thyroid nodules may develop, for example, in the case of iodine deficiency.
-If the thyroid receives too little iodine, it grows and enlarges its tissues.
-As a consequence, the thyroid cells enlarge and tissue nodules multiply.
+If the thyroid gets too little iodine, it grows and enlarges its tissue, to get "enough".
+As a result, the thyroid cells and tissue nodules multiply.
 Thyroid nodules are almost always benign, with only about five percent of nodules being malignant.

 How are thyroid nodules discovered?

 They are often discovered during routine examinations or sometimes even palpated by the patient.

 Thyroid nodules often grow very slowly, and many usually do not notice the tissue changes at all.
 However, when a nodule is large, you may experience problems with swallowing, hoarseness, neck pain, or uncomfortable pressure in the neck area.
 In addition, larger nodes can also visually disturb.
 In any case, talk to your doctor if you discover a nodule or have discomfort.